 Drug Free Schools, Community, and Workplace

 The board has an obligation to staff, students and citizens to take reasonable steps to assure safety in the workplace and to provide safety and high quality performance for the students that the staff serves.

-"Workplace" is defined to mean the site for the performance of work done in connection with a federal grant.
-That includes any school building or any school premises; any school-owned vehicle or any other school- approved vehicle used to transport students to and from school or school activities; off school property during any school-sponsored or school-approved activity, event or function, such as a field trip or athletic event, where students are under the jurisdiction of the school district where work on a federal grant is performed.
+For the purposes of this policy, the "workplace" is defined to mean the site for the performance of work done in connection with a federal grant.
+The “workplace” includes any district building or any district property; any district-owned vehicle or any other district-approved vehicle used to transport students to and from school or school activities; and off district property during any school-sponsored or school-approved activity, event or function, such as a field trip or athletic event, where students are under the jurisdiction of the school district where work on a federal grant is performed.

+Prohibited Behavior

-For these purposes, the board declares that the following behaviors will not be tolerated:
+To help maintain a drug-free school, community, and workplace, he following behaviors will not be tolerated:

 Reporting to work under the influence of alcohol, illegal chemical substances or opiates.

-Using, possessing, transmitting alcohol, illegal chemical substances (including anabolic steroids) or opiates in any amount or in any manner on district property at any time.
-Any staff member convicted of a felony attributable to the use, possession, or sale of illegal chemical substances or opiates will be subject to disciplinary action, including immediate termination.
+Using, possessing, transmitting alcohol, illegal and/or controlled substances including marijuana (cannabis) and anabolic steroids in any amount, in any manner, and at any time in the workplace.

+Any staff member convicted of a crime attributable to the use, possession, or sale of illegal and/or controlled substances including marijuana (cannabis) and anabolic steroids, will be subject to disciplinary action, including termination.

-Using district property or the staff member's position within the district to make or traffic alcohol, illegal chemical substances or opiates.
+Using district property or the staff member's position within the district to make or traffic alcohol, illegal and/or controlled substances, including marijuana (cannabis) and anabolic steroids.

-Using, possessing or transmitting illegal chemical substances and opiates in a manner which is detrimental to the interest of the district.
+Using, possessing or transmitting illegal and/or controlled substances, including marijuana (cannabis) and anabolic steroids.

+Notification Requirements

-Any staff member who is taking a drug or medication whether or not prescribed by the staff member's physician, which may adversely affect that staff member's ability to perform work in a safe or productive manner is required to report such use of medication to his or her supervisor.
-This includes drugs which are known or advertised as possibly affecting judgment, coordination, or any of the senses, including those which may cause drowsiness or dizziness.
-The supervisor in conjunction with the district office then will determine whether the staff member can remain at work and whether any work restrictions will be necessary.
+Any staff member who is taking prescribed or over-the-counter medications will be responsible for consulting the prescribing physician and/or pharmacist to ascertain whether the medication may interfere with the safe performance of his/her job.
+If the use of a medication could compromise the safety of the staff member, other staff members, students or the public, it is the staff member’s responsibility to use appropriate personnel procedures (e.g., use leave, request change of duty, or notify his/her supervisor of potential side effects) to avoid unsafe workplace practices.
+If a staff member notifies his/her supervisor that the use of medication could compromise the safe performance of his/her job, the supervisor, in conjunction with the district office then will determine whether the staff member can remain at work and whether any work restrictions will be necessary.

-As a condition of employment, each employee shall notify his or her supervisor of a conviction under any criminal drug statute violation occurring in the workplace as defined above.
-Such notification shall be provided no later than 5 days after such conviction.
-The district shall inform the federal government within ten days of such conviction, regardless of the source of the information.
+As a condition of employment, each employee will notify his or her supervisor of a conviction under any criminal drug statute violation occurring in the workplace.
+Such notification will be provided no later than 5 days after such conviction.
+The district will inform the federal government within ten days of such conviction, regardless of the source of the information.

+Disciplinary Action

-Each employee shall be notified of the district's policy and procedures regarding employee drug activity at work.
-Any staff member who violates any aspect of this policy may be subject to disciplinary action, which may include immediate discharge.
+Each employee will be notified of the district's policy and procedures regarding employee drug activity at work.
+Any staff member who violates any aspect of this policy may be subject to disciplinary action, which may include termination.
 As a condition of eligibility for reinstatement, an employee may be required to satisfactorily complete a drug rehabilitation or treatment program approved by the board, at the employee's expense.
-Nothing in this policy shall be construed to guarantee reinstatement of any employee who violates this policy, nor does the school district incur any financial obligation for treatment or rehabilitation ordered as a condition of eligibility for reinstatement.
+Nothing in this policy will be construed to guarantee reinstatement of any employee who violates this policy, nor does the school district incur any financial obligation for treatment or rehabilitation ordered as a condition of eligibility for reinstatement.